jfrNebus/Safe_box/readme_english.md

 ### **Resultado final :magic_wand:**

 The board was sent to be produced on November 24th, and it was received on December 4th.
-The minimum order placed was 5 pcb, components not included, which priece is 4.29€.
+The minimum order placed was 5 PCBs, components not included, which priece is 4.29€.
 The shipping method used was the cheapest one, "Global Standard Direct Line" for 1.69€, which shipping time is about 12 to 16 days.
 Additionally, it was charged 1.25€ as taxes and customs, and 0.5€ as extra payment for paying using paypal as method.
-The final priece, everything included, is 7.73€ for 5 pcb without components.
+The final priece, everything included, is 7.73€ for 5 PCBs without components.

 <br>